dat3Cph/spring2025/docs/jpa_part2/exercises/dolphin.md

 This exercise begins where the tutorial on JPA relations 1:1 and 1:m ends.

 - [Video tutorial](https://cphbusiness.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx?folderID=6c569295-f604-4241-89e8-b06900ed8d21)
-- [Source code for videos](https://github.com/jonbertelsen/dolphin_fall2023).
+- [Source code for this exercise](https://github.com/jonbertelsen/dolphin_spring2025).
 This one can be cloned if you haven't done your own coding along with the tutorial.

 ## Next step: adding to the data model